 The major in Public Health aims to:

 - provide a strong foundation in health sciences, with detailed knowledge in public health

 - provide the knowledge and skills to operate effectively in health sector organisations (such as district health boards, primary care organisations, public health units, Māori health organisations, and non-governmental organisations)

-- contribute to the health sector workforce by preparing students to work as effective members of multidisciplinary teams in the health sector
+- contribute to the health sector workforce by preparing students to be effective members of multidisciplinary teams

 - contribute to meeting national health workforce development goals